-While it is not yet known what causes the condition, researchers have identified a number of risk factors, such as age, ethnicity, and genetic mutations.
+While it is not yet known what causes the condition, researchers have identified a number of

 The so-called androgen saturation model proposes that in order to grow, prostate tissue — whether malignant or benign — needs just enough testosterone for the androgen receptors to be saturated.